theatlasroom/presentations/fellowship-fluffy.md

 - I'm passionate about technology, problem solving and excited about how governments can work better for their citizens

 * Fellows are tasked with giving government agencies an opportunity to prototype all the wild ideas theyve had
-* We build the ideas that show promise
+* We help ideate, test and build the ideas that show promise for both citizens and government
 * And hopeully, along the way we help government develop the skills and form the partnerships they need to ensure they can continue the fantastic work

 ## Why I fellow